mlroger5/prism-lab/content/authors/hannah/_index.md

   - Graduate Research Assistants
 ---

-Hannah is a second-year graduate student in the Psychological Research program at Texas State University.
+Hannah is a recent graduate of the MA in Psychological Research program at Texas State University.
 Her research interests focus on how healthcare practices impact mental health outcomes, with a particular emphasis on suicidality and nondisclosure among aging populations.

-Upon graduation, Hannah plans to pursue a PhD in Clinical Psychology to expand on this work and bridge the gap between the patient experience and clinical practice.
+Hannah plans to pursue a PhD in Clinical Psychology to expand on this work and bridge the gap between the patient experience and clinical practice.

 Outside of research, Hannah enjoys crate-digging for vinyl, spending time in nature, and live music.